“Juliet/The Blue Necklace” by John William Waterhouse

 This wistful oil on canvas painting is by the English Victorian artist, John William Waterhouse, from 1898.
 It is titled “Juliet/The Blue Necklace”.

 This painting depicts Juliet, half of the namesake in William Shakespeare’s famous play, Romeo and Juliet.
-Shakespeare was enormously popular during the Victorian Era and Waterhouse painted many of Shakespeare’s more famous female characters including Ophelia from Hamlet and Miranda from The Tempest.
+Shakespeare was enormously popular during the Victorian Era and Waterhouse painted many of Shakespeare’s more famous women characters including Ophelia from Hamlet and Miranda from The Tempest.

 In this piece, Waterhouse paints Juliet in profile harking back to Italian portraiture of the fifteenth and sixteenth centuries.
 Though the play actually takes place in Verona, Italy, Waterhouse depicts Juliet as walking along one of the canal streets in Venice, Italy.
 As she walks, she idly grasps her blue necklace.
 Waterhouse first exhibited “Juliet/The Blue Necklace” in London, England, at the New Gallery in 1898.
 It was first owned by Sir Frederick M. Fry, who owned several of Waterhouse’s paintings.